 Dearey’s enterprise struck me as being both commendable and ambitious, as there is a clear dearth of research and literature of this nature.
 As a multidisciplinary criminologist myself, with a background in psychology and a keen interest in literature and history, I was expecting great things from this book.
 The subject of evil is tackled within psychology, but most of the books in the area are conventional in their outlook, drawing mainly on the seminal, but now somewhat dated, work from the likes of Stanley Milgram in the 1960s and Philip Zimbardo in the 1970s.
 Few go beyond this period of history and develop a more critical perspective, using critical social theory, and even fewer try to integrate these ideas with other core disciplines to which the topic of human evil speaks, such as philosophy, anthropology, media studies, sociology, and politics (to name but a few).
 I was therefore looking forward to an interesting read.
 In this sense, Dearey’s book does not disappoint.
 She goes far beyond the popularist, sensationalised and mediated views of evil, avoids the reductionist and essentialist debates that can dominate this field, and engages in a worthwhile scholarly debate.
 Dearey’s text is, however, a challenging read, even for those familiar with a range of theories about the origins, nature and consequences of ‘evil’.

 The book comprises three sections, each with three chapters, and concludes with a summary chapter that explores the relevance of the ideas put forward for Criminology.
 The first section focuses on the contributions of theology and moral philosophy.
-Here Dearey engages with some useful concepts, tracks the shifts in our understanding of evil from the theodicy of Malthus and Augustine, to the ‘modern’ philosophy of Descartes and Kant.
+Here Dearey engages with some useful concepts, such as guilt, blame, justice, free will, etc., and seeks to apply them to a modern context.
+She tracks the shifts in our understanding of evil from the theodicy of Malthus and Augustine, to the ‘modern’ philosophy of Descartes and Kant.
 Whilst this was, at times, interesting, I found the philosophical orientation rather dense at times, and quite divorced from both wider historical context (and other non-Western Judeo-Christian constructions of evil) and real world criminological examples.
 For someone without a philosophical background the debate is heavy going, some of the discussions seem of limited interest (e.g. Foucault arguing with Derrida on their precise interpretation of Descartes), and some of the philosophers rather obscure.
 Whilst in one sense it was refreshing to explore some new material, I felt there was too much of an assumption that one had already read some of the sources and was already familiar with the philosophical concepts.

 The second section looks at evil as a symbol, myth and literary trope using Cultural Studies, and drawing upon, for example, Ricoeur’s phenomenological hermeneutic approach to narrative, and Kristeva’s application of psychoanalysis.
-The way we think about and construct evil was discussed here, and at times this is related (albeit sometimes rather briefly) to modern criminological events.
+The way we think about and construct evil was discussed here, and at times this is related (albeit sometimes rather briefly) to modern criminological events and cultural phenomena.
+For example, the racist police brutality against Rodney King in 1991, and the recent debate over BDSM following the commercial success of Fifty Shades of Grey.
 Again, however, some of the material seemed rather obscure, and with no explicit definition of ‘evil’ I felt she drew in a lot of examples about wider ‘deviance’ such as mutually consenting sexual behaviours, instances where there was no apparent intent to harm, etc. that would fall outside most definitions of evil.